-Freyr, a global regulatory specialist, offers expert guidance in navigating EUDR requirements.
-We assist manufacturers, brand owners, distributors, and private label entities in understanding and complying with these regulations.
+Freyr, a global regulatory specialist, provides expert guidance to help organizations understand and comply with EUDR.
+We support manufacturers, brand owners, distributors, and private label entities in building compliant systems, managing due diligence, and preparing for enforcement.

 EUDR Key Commodities